HADEER-ESS/E-Commerce-Shopping-App/README.md

 ### iOS

-For iOS, remember to install CocoaPods dependencies (this only needs to be run on first clone or after updating native deps).
+For iOS, remember to install CocoaPods dependencies (this only needs to be run on the first clone or after updating native deps).

 The first time you create a new project, run the Ruby bundler to install CocoaPods itself: